-The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold expected by the school.
-A low-level concern is any concern-no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt'-that an adult working in or on behalf of the school may have acted in a way that: is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work; does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
-Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
-Our school will seek to address unprofessional behaviour and support the individual to correct it at an early stage.
-We will provide a responsive, sensitive, and proportionate handling of such concerns when they are raised to identify any weakness in the school's safeguarding system.
+If anyone has a 'low-level' concern this does not mean that it is insignificant.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that is inconsistent with this staff code of conduct, including inappropriate conduct outside of work, but does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+Examples of such behaviour could include, but are not limited to: